-This list of tips for spending a memorable holiday in Samui on a budget gives you advice regarding the most common expenditures on vacation.
-This includes travelling around, eating, shopping, sightseeing and accommodation.
-You can save a lot with the tips on display below.
+These ways to save money in Koh Samui gives you advice regarding the most common expenditures on vacation.
+This list includes travelling around, dining, shopping, sightseeing and accommodation.

 Visit free attractions

-Most of the major landmarks and natural attractions in Samui can be visited for free.
-There’s definitely a great number of beautiful sites to see in Samui without spending a dime: waterfalls such as Namuang and Hin Lad, temples including Samui Big Buddha and Wat Plai Laem, as well as all the beaches – 24 strips of sand, plus many little coves hidden in between that require a little bit of exploration to find.
+Most of the major landmarks and natural attractions in Koh Samui can be visited for free.
+There’s definitely a great number of beautiful sites to see without spending a dime: waterfalls such as Namuang and Hin Lad, temples like Samui Big Buddha and Wat Plai Laem, as well as all the beaches – 24 strips of sand to be exact.
+There are also many little coves hidden in between that require a little bit of exploration, but no entrance fee is required.

 Shop at night markets for souvenirs

-Samui features two high seasons, from December to February and in July-August.
-The monsoon hits the island from September to November, and the period between March and June is extremely hot and relatively less popular to visitors.
-If you do not mind rainfalls or heavy heat, these times of the year are the best to visit Samui at rack rates.
-With incredible deals on accommodation, on excursions and even in some shops and restaurants, you’ll save a fair amount of money by coming in Samui off season.
+If you do not mind rainfalls or oppressive heat, these times of the year are the best to visit Koh Samui at rack rates.
+With incredible deals on accommodation, on excursions, and even in some shops and restaurants, you’ll save a fair amount of money by coming to Koh Samui offseason.

 Most of the time, prices increase with the popularity of a destination.
 The prime resort towns in Koh Samui, such as Chaweng, Lamai, Bophut, and Maenam, are generally more expensive to stay in than smaller and less-sought-after beaches.